ArifEbrahim/learning-log/week_2/README.md

 ## Reflections

 1. Break one class into two classes that work together, while maintaining test coverage
+  - Worked on three exercises that helped reinfornce this, the seperation of concerns principle and SRP
+  - Learned about UML and two new modelling tools to help plan/design code structure before diving in

 2. Unit test classes in isolation using mocking
+  - Made significant progress in my understanding of unit testing & proper test isloation
+  - Understaood how to identify tight coupling, the issues is creates and how to solve
+  - I learned how to mock both classes and objects to ensure test isloation

 3. Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
   - Did not have much time to cover this objective

 4. Review another person's code and give them meaningful feedback
+  - I looked into what a good developr process looks like and how to give feedback
+  - I had two opportunites to give feedback on other peoples code